 During the meet, all Lost and Found items will be turned into the Information table.
 At the conclusion of the meet, Lost and Found items may be claimed upon identification by contacting the Simplot Games office at 208-235-5604.

 The Simplot Games Medical Director, Dr. Jared Price, supervises a volunteer staff that provide medical services during the Simplot Games.
 These volunteers include doctors, physician assistants and student physician assistants, athletic trainers and student athletic trainers, and student massage therapists.
 Medical services will be available on the east end of the turf during the competition.
 Any athlete needing attention will be able to report to this area.
 Treatments cannot be given without the coach’s approval and the coach should accompany athletes to the training area or room.
 Athletic trainers are not available for rub downs, but athletes and coaches are welcome to use the tables for that purpose.
 All emergency medical needs will be treated at Portneuf Medical Center.

 Please help to reduce parking congestion.
 Buses and Vans – please park on the North Side of Holt Arena.

 A Simplot Games photographer will be taking pictures of all award presentations.
 These award pictures will be posted on the Simplot Games website following the event and can be downloaded for individual use.
 Spectator photography areas will be marked.
 Photographers are to stay upstairs during the meet.
 The only exceptions will be official Simplot Games photographers and those carrying media passes.
-To obtain media information, please check in with the Information Desk on the southeast corner of the turf.
+To obtain media information, please check in with the Information Desk on the northeast corner of the turf.